 Maybe it works best for your baby, or maybe it gives you another excuse to cuddle your baby a little bit more.
 The burp towel is over your shoulder in case any formula or spit comes up with the bubble, and that is ok.
 This position keeps both hands free to securely hold your baby against you and lets you rubs or pat your baby’s back.
 The head is also close to your ear in case your baby is not the noisiest of burp artists.

-Sometimes you would rather maintain eye contact with your little one or just not have anything comes up to soak your shoulder.
+Sometimes you would rather maintain eye contact with your little one or just not have anything come up to soak your shoulder.
 If you have large hands or a tiny baby, this position is ideal for you.
 Sit your baby up on your lap, support the head between your pointer and middle fingers (the “v”), and support your baby’s torso with your pinky and your thumb under their armpits.
 Your free hand can rub or pat your baby’s back.

 If your baby is calm and relaxed, you may want to try a different way.
 While there is no medical research behind this technique, some parents on social media have talked about holding a baby’s arms up about 90 degrees, and bringing their knees in to their body.
 It pushes the gas out and opens the chest or straightens the back.